June Leaf: Biography

 June Leaf was born on August 4, 1929, in Chicago, Illinois, to Ruth (Ettleson) Leaf and Phillip Leaf.
-She studied ballet and did some modeling, then was enrolled for three months between 1947 and 1948 at the Institute of Design (formerly known as the New Bauhaus), taking classes with artist Hugo Weber.
+She studied ballet and created sculptures, then was enrolled for three months between 1947 and 1948 at the Institute of Design at the Illinois Institute of Technology (formerly known as the New Bauhaus), taking classes with artist Hugo Weber.
 She left school and traveled to Paris in 1948, focusing on creating and identifying abstraction and patterns in her work.

 In 1954, she returned to the school for her B.A. degree in Art Education from Roosevelt University and the same year her M.A. degree in Art Education at Institute of Design.

 Leaf returned to Paris in 1958–1959 with a Fulbright Grant for painting.
 When she returned, she moved to New York City in 1960.

+In 1970, Leaf purchased a home on Cape Breton's western coast in Mabou, where she also built a studio.

 She married filmmaker and photographer, Robert Frank in 1975.

 In 2016, the Whitney Museum of American Art held the retrospective exhibition "June Leaf: Thought Is Infinite."
 In the same year, another retrospective was held at the Edward Thorp Gallery in New York, entitled "June Leaf: A Survey, 1949-Present".

 Her work is included in many permanent art collections, including the Smithsonian American Art Museum, the Art Institute of Chicago, Museum of Contemporary Art Chicago, Museum of Modern Art (MoMA), and the Minneapolis Institute of Art.

 June Leaf died from gastric cancer in Manhattan, on July 1, 2024, at the age of 94.

 Works

 Coney Island (1968)

-Created with pen and ink and colored pencil on paper, 4 × 16 7/8 in (35.6 × 42.9 cm).
-June Leaf's 1968 drawing Coney Island is one of her most straightforward images, devoid of the surreal, visionary creatures and places that occupy her creative mind and guide her work.
-Yet its depiction of a middle-aged couple gazing at an amusement park carousel succinctly encapsulates what her art does: If we envision these protagonists stepping onto the ride, they become an apt metaphor for Leaf's viewers, who similarly must venture into a deeply imagined realm, grounded in real human experience, in which the artist deploys the fantastic to explore the folly of our existence and the possibilities of consciousness.
+Executed in pen and ink and colored pencil on paper, the work measures 14 × 16+7/8 in.
+The drawing depicts a middle-aged couple looking at an amusement park carousel.
+Unlike some of Leaf's other works, it does not include surreal or fantastical imagery and instead presents a scene grounded in everyday subject matter.